PabloMK7/citra/CONTRIBUTING.md

 ### Comments
 * For regular comments, use C++ style (`//`) comments, even for multi-line ones.
 * For doc-comments (Doxygen comments), use `/// ` if it's a single line, else use the `/**` `*/` style featured in the example.
 Start the text on the second line, not the first containing `/**`.
+* For items that are both defined and declared in two separate files, put the doc-comment only next to the associated declaration.
+(In a header file, usually.)
+Otherwise, put it next to the implementation.
+Never duplicate doc-comments in both places.

 ```cpp
 namespace Example {